COGS18/COGS18.github.io/_build/materials/07-Loops.md

 ## `range`

 <div class="alert alert-success">
-`range` is an operator to create a range of numbers, that is often used with loops.
+<code>range</code> is an operator to create a range of numbers, that is often used with loops.
 </div>

 ### `range` Examples